C8forT/ScrcpyWiFi/README.md

 answer and place calls, configure the device, etc.

+1. Enable USB debugging on your Android device.
+The way to enable USB debugging can be different for different devices.
+You can do a web search to find out how to do it for your specific device.

-1. The following packages are required to be installed on your Linux computer for the script code to work:
+2. The following packages are required to be installed on your Linux computer for the script code to work:

     adb